Health in Ukraine

-This article is about the current situation of health in Ukraine.
-The Human Rights Measurement Initiative finds that Ukraine is fulfilling 79.4% of what they should be fulfilling for the right to health, based on their level on income.
+In Ukraine, the Human Rights Measurement Initiative finds that country is fulfilling 79.4% of what they should be fulfilling for the right to health, based on their level on income.

 Health status

 Vaccinations

 The crumbling, poorly financed healthcare system and rumours that children have fallen ill or even died after being immunised have led to a very poor vaccination rate.
 In August 2016, 30% of children in Ukraine were fully immunized against measles, 11%, against hepatitis B, and 3% of against diphtheria, pertussis and tetanus.
 At the time Ukraine had the lowest routine immunization rate in the world.

 As of June 2019, Ukraine is suffering one of the world's worst measles epidemics with more than 100,000 cases since 2017, with 16 deaths in 2018.
 In 2016 only 31% of the population had been immunised with the MMR vaccine.
 Various reasons are given for the low rate of vaccination including: a distrust of the state in the 1990s, a failure to keep vaccine supplies reliably refrigerated leading to ineffectiveness, a poorly informed medical profession and a high level of vaccine distrust in the wider population.
 Children are required to be vaccinated before entering the school system, but Unicef estimates that as many as 30% of vaccination certificates are falsified.